KapilKhanal/almost.Kapil/content/authors/admin/_index.md

 ---

 # Breaking the ice
-Hello, Glad you found this blog.
+Hello, glad you found this blog.
 I write about Data,Code and Mathematics.
-Let's have a conversation.
-Coffee or Ice Cream on Me !<br>
+Let's have a conversation. :coffee: or :beers: on me :hand: !<br>
 I am an undergrad at Winona State University.
 You can usually find me talking about data , visualization and programming.
-Other than that, I play soccer , ping-pong and binge watch TV shows.This blog almosts mirror me but *not* completely.
+Other than that, I play :soccer: , ping-pong, hike and binge watch TV shows.This blog almosts mirror me but *not* completely.